Borki train disaster: The accident

 The imperial family was en route from Crimea to Saint Petersburg.
 Contrary to railway rules of the period that limited commercial passenger trains to 42 axles, the imperial train of fifteen carriages had 64 axles.
 Its weight was within the limits set for freight trains, but the train actually travelled at express speeds.
-It was hauled by two steam engines, a combination that caused dangerous vibrations that, according to Sergei Witte, directly caused the derailment.
+It was hauled by two steam engines, a combination that caused dangerous vibrations that, according to Witte, directly caused the derailment.
 Technical flaws of the royal train were known in advance, yet it had operated for nearly a decade without incidents.

 Twenty-one people were killed instantly.
-According to official reports, corroborated by Sergei Witte's memoirs, at the moment of the crash the royal family was in the dining car.
-Its roof collapsed in the crash, and Alexander held the remains of the roof on his shoulders as the children fled outdoors.
+According to official reports, corroborated by Witte's memoirs, at the moment of the crash the royal family was in the dining car.
+Its roof collapsed in the crash, and Alexander reportedly held the remains of the roof on his shoulders as the children fled outdoors.

 None of the royal family initially appeared to be hurt, but the onset of Alexander's kidney failure was later linked to the blunt trauma suffered in Borki.

 Publicity

 The survival of the Romanovs was celebrated.
 When Alexander returned to Saint Petersburg and went to the Kazan Cathedral, university students wanted to unharness his carriage and pull it by hand.

 In the view of the established religion, the salvation of the imperial family was hailed as divine intervention by the Sovereign.
-Pamphlets by clergymen linked the miraculous escape to the miracles of 17th-century icons at the end of the great plague of 1654–1655; the laity believed that prayers in front of these icons enabled the survival of the Tsar.
+Pamphlets by clergymen linked the miraculous escape to the miracles of 17th-century icons at the end of the great plague of 1654–1655; the laity believed that prayers in front of these icons enabled the survival of the emperor.
 A special icon of the God's Grace on the 17th of October, made for the occasion, widely circulated in photographic copies.
 Moscow, the old shrine of Orthodoxy, was perceived as the source of the miracle; a contemporary pamphlet declared that the "power that Moscow had professed and that had exalted her revoked these laws [of Nature]".